 Museum and Stadium Tours

 Before the game, be sure to check out the New York Yankees Museum to view historic memorabilia from some of the greats.
-The highlight and centerpiece of the museum is the Baseball Wall with over 850 baseballs signed by players, coaches, managers, and radio and television broadcasters.
-Also in the museum are several world series trophies, jerseys worn over the years, and other historic and current objects special to the Yankees.
+The Baseball Wall is the highlight and centerpiece of the museum with over 850 baseballs signed by players, coaches, managers, and radio and television broadcasters.
+Also in the museum are several world series trophies, jerseys worn over the years and other historic and current objects special to the Yankees.
 Visitors can get even closer to these objects through the Hands on History Tour, where fans can hold artifacts such as a bat used by Babe Ruth.